Portevent/Brume-Documentation/doc/MagicEngine/EntityEngine/EntityManager.md

 ---
 ### MoveEntity
-Move an Entity from a Cell toward another Cell.
-Will check if "from" cell is occupied, and if destination cell is free, and will return a failing Movement if not.
+Move an Entity from a Cell toward another Cell
-Will also trigger animation move to

 #### Parameters
 name|type|description